a-karma/Bogor_Workshop/DAY_2/Session1.md

 <img width="700" alt="image" src="https://github.com/a-karma/Bogor_Workshop/assets/5824025/0ce27cad-c499-4df7-a913-1d573b8bdeeb">

-In some cases the signal is very poor and so the sequencer won't be very sure this is A, a T, a G or a C - so the sequencer will give this base a bad quality socre.
+In some cases the signal is very poor and so the sequencer won't be very sure this is A, a T, a G or a C - so the sequencer will give this base a bad quality score.

 In the example above, the first base of the sequence is an A. The corresponding quality of the base calling is encoded as `I` (first character on line 4).
 The symbol `I` corresponds